-To improve system availability and serviceability, implementation of the machine check class of interruption for the 4341 Processor is considerably altered from its implementation in Models 50 and 65 (see Section 50).
+To improve system availability and serviceability, implementation of | the machine check class of interruption for the 4341 Processor, like the | implementation for System/370 processors, is considerably altered from its implementation in Models 50 and 65 (see Section 50).
 However, the other four interruption classes (I/O, SVC, program, and external) operate in the same manner in Models 50 and 65 and the 4341 Processor except for the (1) expansion of external interruption masking, (2) expansion of channel masking, and (3) addition of program and external interruptions to support new features in the 4341 Processor.
 Imprecise interruptions do not occur in the 4341 Processor.